cjvandijk/College-Town-Housing-Hypothesis/README.md

 # Housing-Hypothesis
+Note: Python python3.5.6 used, packages in requirements.txt. <p>
 This project uses data from several sources to test the hypothesis that housing prices in university towns do not suffer from economic recession as much as in non-university towns.

 Data is prepared: